paul12716/VRDL_HW1/README.md

 ## Test accuracy by running Test.py and uploading to kaggle competition

-For testing data, we first make a inverse dictionary that correspond int to car's classes name.
+For testing data, we first make a inverse dictionary that correspond a int to a car's class name.
 For example : 108 correspond to Ford F-150 Regular Cab 2007.
 Then we import the saved model.
 ```python